octopus-network/octopus-docs/src/guides/appchain-evm.md

 ## EVM Compatible Appchain

 The [Barnacle EVM](https://github.com/octopus-network/barnacle/tree/release-v0.9.13-evm) is an EVM compatible appchain development template provided by Octopus Network.
-It uses the [Frontier](https://github.com/paritytech/frontier) developed by Parity, and its functionality is basically the same as [Moonbeam Network](https://moonbeam.network/).
+It uses the [Frontier](https://github.com/paritytech/frontier) developed by Parity.

 The developer team can use this template to develop an EVM compatible appchain, and it supports the team directly deploying their DApp written by Solidity as an appchain running in the Octopus Network.
 The appchain benefit from being an autonomous blockchain, and also, it obtains what [Octopus Network](https://oct.network/) provides flexible leased security, out-of-the-box interoperability, rich infrastructure services, and an active community.